ga-curriculum/computer-science-recursion/exercise/README.md

 	console.log(num);
 }
 ```

-Between the base case and recursive case, the function performs an action.
-In our countdown function, we simply want to count each number before proceeding to the next one, so we console log 3.

 You may see the action introduced by “else”, as below.
-This doesn’t change the function, just adds in some plain language explaining what happens in the function (“return if the number is less than 0, else, take this action”).
+This doesn’t change the function, just adds in some plain language explaining what happens in the function.

 ```js
 function countDown(num) {